 We set out below the general retention periods that apply to the personal information we hold.
 These periods may sometimes be extended where recommended by a regulator, prescribed by law or required in order for us to exercise our rights or defend ourselves from claims.

 For example, if you make a claim against us or we are subject to a litigation hold request, we will retain information until that claim has been fully settled or hold request been satisfied and any relevant limitation periods have expired.

 - If you are a visitor to our websites: we retain this information whilst you are viewing our websites and for a reasonable period afterwards, taking into account the amount, nature, and sensitivity of the information, the potential risk of harm from unauthorised use or disclosure of your information, the purposes for which we process your information and whether we can achieve those purposes through other means, and the applicable legal requirements.

-- If you apply for membership: we retain your information for a period of 7 years after an application for membership is rejected by us or withdrawn by you.
+- If you apply for membership of, or a grant from, MPS: we retain your information for a period of 7 years after an application for membership or for a grant (as applicable) is rejected by us or withdrawn by you.

 - If you are a member: we retain your information during your membership and for a period of 25 years after your membership terminates.
 This is because, under the MPS Memorandum & Articles of Association, even after your membership ceases you may still retain the right to request assistance with matters that occurred during your membership.

 - If you receive a grant from us: we retain your information during your research project and for a period of 10 years afterwards

 - If you are involved in a claim or complaint against an MPS member or former member, as claimant, complainant or co-defendant, or as a witness, expert, lawyer or advisor:

 - initially, we retain your personal information for duration of the claim or complaint and for a period of 3 years after a claim or complaint has been resolved such that we can manage the claim or complaint and any appeal or follow-up;